VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Creating CalendarView with .NET MAUI Handler architecture.md

 }
 ```

-That's all we need to customize .NET MAUI CalendarView.
+That's all we need to create a .NET MAUI CalendarView.

 The full code can be found on [GitHub](https://github.com/VladislavAntonyuk/MauiSamples/tree/main/MauiBells){target="_blank"}.